brian-carroll/elm-node-realworld/README.md

         - Parameterised statements make things simpler.
 Postgres can do the SQL injection escaping stuff.
     - Interpreting results
         - Not sure how this works.
 Needs to be parsed at some point.
 Probably happens in Node.
-- Monads and stuff
-    - Try to get rid of the big indentation pyramids.
-    - Can just split things into smaller functions.
-No big deal.
-    - Or could try to implement something like `Result.map2`.
-Would be nice to be able to combine subexpressions more easily.
-And interesting!